-- 2.1 Upon becoming aware of possible non-compliancet behaviour with the Code, or upon receipt of a third party request for a meeting, the Panel may convenes an initial division meeting (or meetings) of its Members to consider whether the threshold for to holding a section 32 meeting has been met in respect of the relevant conduct (an Initial Division Meeting). - 2.2 This requires an assessment by the Panel as to whether, on the information before it, the Panel considers there is a reasonable possibility that a person may not have acted or may not be acting or may intend not to act in compliance with the Takeovers Code. - 2.32.2 An Initial Division Meeting The initial meetings (or meetings) is not a formal inquiry and the Panel will not make a determination of compliance or non-compliance at this stage.
-Compliance or non-compliance is a matter to be determined in the section 32 meeting, if convened. - 2.42.3 This process applies in all circumstances, irrespective of whether the Panel became aware of the possible non-compliance through its market monitoring activities or following a complaint (including where the complainant formally requested that the Panel convene a section 32 meeting).
+- 2.1 Upon becoming aware of possible non-compliance with the Code, the Panel may convene an initial division meeting to consider whether to hold a section 32 meeting in respect of the relevant conduct (an Initial Division Meeting). - 2.2 An Initial Division Meeting is not a formal inquiry and the Panel will not make a determination of compliance or non-compliance at this stage.
+Compliance or non-compliance is a matter to be determined in the section 32 meeting, if convened. - 2.3 This process applies in all circumstances, irrespective of whether the Panel became aware of the possible noncompliance through its market monitoring activities or following a complaint (including where the complainant formally requested that the Panel convene a section 32 meeting).